 My first clients were small or non-profit companies and individuals who needed editing for grant applications or scholarly research articles.
 Because I frequently use the internet and have an interest in traveling, I noticed that almost all web sites from non-English speaking countries that had English translations available had obviously been written by someone who either didn’t speak English as a native, or were simple machine translations.
 (Never a good option.)
 Because I had spent a few years as a web application programmer, working with HTML was no problem for me.
 I decided this was a good place to hang out my shingle.

 Now that I’m retired, I might be traveling and experiencing different cultures, which brings me great pleasure.
 My favorite destination is Andalucia in Spain, where I have now retired to soak up as much flamenco and other facets of Spanish culture as possible.

 Or I might be taking a walk–a very long walk!
 I’ve walked the Camino de Santiago from Montserrat, near Barcelona, to Finisterre on Spain’s Atlantic coast, then from Barcelona to Rome via the Alps of northern France.
 I’ve recently completed another Camino experience, walking from Almeria on the southeast Spanish Mediterranean coast to Muxia on Spain’s northwest coast.
 My book, Sauntering to Santiago, about the pilgrimage to Santiago is on Amazon.com in Kindle format and print-on-demand.
 You may also find it at Smashwords.com.
 The book about my walk to Rome, Where the Roads Lead, is also available at both sites in all formats.
-Another memoir about my walk from Almeria to Muxia, Spain is due to be published before year-end.
-At this time, it is untitled.
+A memoir about my walk from Almeria to Muxia is due to be published before year-end.

 I’ve also completed the second of five volumes of a novel, A Woman for Five Seasons, and a screenplay, The Photograph.
-Volume three of the A Woman for Five Seasons will be published early in 2020.
+Volume three of the A Woman for Five Seasons will be published in 2020 hopefully before mid-year.